Notedsite/legacy-place-converter/README.md

 # Attention!
 This was forked from BakonBot's original repository.
-I don't plan to maintain this fork all the time.
-Below is the original README that Bakon wrote.
+I am one person and I will not be maintaining this repo all the time.
 ![Logo](https://raw.githubusercontent.com/andry6703/legacy-place-converter/master/lpcLogo.png)
 # Roblox Legacy Place Converter
 ## [Download (Version v1.4)](https://github.com/andry6703/legacy-place-converter/releases/download/v1.4/Roblox_Legacy_Place_Converter.exe)